-1) Data on the actual impact of the project on achieving the expected change is the key information for deciding whether to repeat, duplicate, improve or terminate the project because:

-a) non-project factors could have contributed to the change intended in the project, so that the real impact of the evaluated project may be smaller than the observed change (e.g. you can observe some extra growth of employment among project beneficiaries from a small town after a public transport connection to the nearest city was established)

-b) non-project factors could counteract the change expected in the project, so that the real impact of the evaluated project may be bigger than the observed change (e.g. you might observe that the knowledge growth - as the difference between the results of the entry and the final test among course participants in 2020 was lower than in 2019, but - after you consider pandemic effects - the real impact of the 2020 course may get the same as the previous year)

-2) Information on the diversity and mechanisms of the impact of individual elements of the project on achieving the expected change is very helpful in improving the project (e.g. in your impact evaluation you may study stories of change told by the project participants, or simply ask beneficiaries about changes in their lives during project or longer and about the major causes of the change intended by the project including particular project activities).
+- 1) data on the actual impact of the project on achieving the expected change is the key information for deciding whether to repeat, duplicate, improve or discontinue the project because: - a) non-project factors could have contributed to the change intended in the project, so that the (net) impact of the evaluated project may be lower than indicated by the difference between the final value of the outcome indicator and its baseline value (measurement at the beginning of the project). - b) external factors could counteract the change expected in the project, so that the (net) impact of the evaluated project may be greater than the difference between the final and the baseline value of the outcome indicator, - 2) information on the diversity and mechanisms of the impact of individual elements of the project on achieving the expected change is very helpful in improving the project, - 3) identifying major external factors and the mechanisms of their impact on the intended change can be used to modify project activities so that they better concur with the processes supporting the change and better cope with opposing factors.

-Design type Basis for causal inference Requirements Experimental 'Counterfactual': comparing the change in the outcome variable in the intervention site with what would have happened in the absence of the intervention Valid control with or without baseline Statistical Correlations between the outcome indicator and the input indicator, controlling for confounding factors A large sample size, comparison groups or longitudinal data, and data on confounding factors Theory-based Identifying the mechanisms that explain changes in the outcome variables, and providing empirical evidence Strong theory of change (pre-existing or developed) Case-based Comparison across and within cases of the outcome of interventions under a combination of presumed causal factors Strong theory Several different cases are needed for comparison Participatory Perceived causation from the point of view of people affected by the intervention Skilled facilitators
+Design type Basis for causal inference Requirements Examples (further details below) Experimental 'Counterfactual': comparing the change in the outcome variable in the intervention site with what would have happened in the absence of the intervention Valid control with or without baseline Randomised controlled trials Quasi-experimental designs (Before-After-Control-Intervention) Statistical Correlations between the outcome indicator and the input indicator, controlling for confounding factors A large sample size, comparison groups or longitudinal data, and data on confounding factors Statistical regressions Theory-based Identifying the mechanisms that explain changes in the outcome variables, and providing empirical evidence Strong theory of change (pre-existing or developed) Process tracing Case-based Comparison across and within cases of the outcome of interventions under a combination of presumed causal factors Several different cases are needed for comparison Qualitative comparative analysis Participatory Perceived causation from the point of view of people affected by the intervention Skilled facilitators Reflexive counterfactuals Ranking and scoring Most significant change (narrative)